 We'd love to share some 'good news' stories from CNCA and our member groups:

-Over the last 8 weeks CNCA have adapted our service.
+During the Covid-19 period and both lockdowns CNCA have adapted our service.
 We have been working over a 7 day period, supporting the most vulnerable and isolated over 80’s across the borough.

 As part of CNCA’s Complex Befriending Service, we provide support to many vulnerable people.
 One of these is a gentleman who lives on his own.
 He has been bereaved, losing both of his parents, and has recently become a victim of crime.